StarT-Dev-Team/StarT-Wiki/docs/Mechanics/Energy-Generation/Dynamos.md

         Multicycle Injector Kits (MCI Kits) allow for higher fuel efficiency at the cost of fuel consumption.

-The amount of fuel consumed per second can be calculated by finding the total FE produced by the fuel and dividing it by how much FE/t your dynamo produces.

 ## Example Setups

 <!-- Do tabs for all -->